-- O.1 To conserve the remaining high and very high value native vegetation and biodiversity within Jacaranda. - O.2 To ensure that native vegetation contributes to the character and amenity of Jacaranda. - O.3 To preserve and enhance the ecological values of Jacaranda and ecological links to surrounding areas.
+- O.1 To conserve the remaining high and very high value native vegetation and biodiversity within Jacaranda. - O.2 To ensure that native vegetation contributes to the character and amenity of Jacaranda. - O.3 To preserve and enhance the ecological values of Jacaranda and ecological links to surrounding areas, protect and rehabilitate CPW and RFER and biodiversity on retained land including the rehabilitation of the riparian corridor along Currency Creek.